 During research in 1995, scientists found that our nose produces nitric oxide, which plays a vital role in our cardiovascular, immune, and sexual health.
 The Swedish scientists described the process as, when we breathe through the nose, the nitric oxide released from the nose gets into the nasal passage.
 From there, it then reaches the lungs.

-After reaching the lungs, it flows along with the bloodstream and starts the process of vasoregulation (opening and closing of blood vessels) and making the immune system stronger.
+After reaching the lungs, it flows along with the bloodstream and starts the process of vasoregulation (opening and closing of blood vessels) making the immune system stronger.

 Mouth Breathing vs. Nose Breathing